jss367/jss367.github.io/_posts/2022-07-06-test-set-metrics-on-unbalanced-datasets-part-ii.md

     F1: 8.69%

-We got a metrics, but they are not all an apples-to-apples comparison.
+We got metrics, but they are not all apples-to-apples comparisons.
 In particular, the precision (and therefore F1 score) is far higher.
 That's because we've changed the ratio of positives to negatives in the dataset.
 To get back the original values,  we'll have to use the tricks we did in [Part I](https://jss367.github.io/test-set-metrics-on-unbalanced-datasets-part-i.html).

 ```python